-Coming to Mudanjiang wasn’t for the city itself, rather an attraction far outside it.
+Coming to Mudanjiang wasn’t for the city itself, but rather an attraction far outside it.
 Following the theme of the North East, this would be yet another natural attraction born out of the fires and flames that brews beneath this region of the world.
-Historical volcanic activity has developed into the extraordinary display of natures unrelenting force.
+Historical volcanic activity has developed into an extraordinary display of nature’s unrelenting force.
 One spectacular demonstration of this power is Jingpo Lake, which happens to be the home of Asia’s biggest waterfall; Diaoshui.

 Honestly, there was little for me to see in the city.
 The only reason I had come in the first place was to see Jingpo lake.
 By the time I’d arrived, it was 5pm with the sun going down, and still had no plan about how to get to the lake.
 Therefore nothing was done that day.
 After failing to find my booked accommodation I took the first hotel I could find.

 The problem with venturing to little visited places is there’s very little information available.
 The only information I came across was from Chinese tourist websites that were incredibly vague.
 All I knew was there would be a bus at Mudanjiang train station at 8am.
 No more details than that.